lucas-ko/lucas-ko.github.io/_posts/2024-11-24-Entra-ID-Smart-Lockout.md

 ![image](https://github.com/user-attachments/assets/644a33b7-a658-4729-9596-58a602d71b43)

 {: .box-note}
 If you are using pass-through-authentication or ADFS (you really need that PHS project going!), above scenarios become a bit more complex as they involve real-time password verification against on-premises Active Directory.
-To avoid unnecessary account lockouts, you should set lockout threshold in Entra ID to be lower than one set for on-premises environment.
+To avoid unnecessary account lockouts, you should set lockout threshold in Entra ID to be lower than one configured for on-premises Active Directory environment.

 {: .box-warning}
 Microsoft Entra ID also protects against attacks by analyzing additional signals during each authentication attempt.
 Assessed data includes source IP reputation and associated malicious activity.